Table of Contents

-All abstract ideas, natural processes, and phenomenon are not patentable even if they are useful.
+All abstract ideas, natural processes, and phenomenon are not patentable, even if they are useful.
 However, if it is relevant to some machine work, process, literature, music, then it is patentable.
 Moreover, your idea should be non-obvious in nature and publicly presentable/non-offensive.
-If there is someone who could, by his/her knowledge, have thought what you have invented then it is also not patentable or non-obvious.
+If there is someone who could, by his/her knowledge, have thought what you have invented, then it is also not patentable or non-obvious.

 Once you are ready to file for an application, you must be clear about the three main categories of patents.
-The first one is Utility Patents, also known as “patents for invention.”
+The first major category is utility patents, also known as “patents for invention.”
 They are granted for the invention of any new and useful process, machinery, engineering, etc. Utility patents are the most common patents in the United States.
 In fact, 90% of the patents issued by the USPTO in recent years have been utility patents.

-Regular Patent Application (RPA): The third strategy is to apply for an international patent protection policy.
-The owner of the idea is allowed to submit a file for patent protection in any of the single approved international languages with one patent at a time.
+Regular Patent Application (RPA): The third strategy is to apply for an international patent protection.
+The owner of the idea is allowed to submit a filing for patent protection in any of the single approved international languages with one patent at a time.
 This will protect the patent within the PTC (Patent Treaty Countries) of the world at the same time.
 Make sure before filing your application for registration, you get a digital certificate from the USPTO’s website.
 This will guarantee your application is safe.

-Many documents shall be required while registering online, including the statement of your invention, its applications, whether useful or not, and the oath that it only belongs to you and you have not stolen it from any other who used it prior to you.
-However, these are also recommended to be in PDF format and portable.
-A special and unique code and reference number shall be provided to you for reference-keeping and the operator from USPTO may also contact you by telephone.
-Now you are ready to fill the online application form by authorizing it via entering a special code.
+Many documents will be required while registering online, including the statement of your invention, its applications, whether useful or not, and the oath that it only belongs to you and you have not stolen it from any other who used it prior to you.
+We recommend these documents to be in PDF format and easily portable.
+A special and unique code and reference number will be provided to you for reference-keeping and interaction with the USPTO.
+Now you are ready to fill out the online application form by authorizing it via entering a special code.

 Now you must wait; your application must be reviewed by the examiners of the USPTO.
 If it is approved, then you will have to deposit the requisite fee depending on the length of the protection period.
 Otherwise, on rejection of application, you have one chance to appeal for re-consideration.